Back to Colorado

 What This Bill Does

-• Repeals the requirement for a paper certificate of title in specific vehicle transactions, allowing the use of an electronic format.
+• The act repeals the existing requirement that a paper certificate of title be used for specific vehicle transactions, thereby allowing the use of a certificate of title in an electronic format in all circumstances.

-• Allows parties involved in vehicle transactions to request either a paper or electronic version of the certificate of title.
+• Any party to a vehicle transaction may request either a paper or electronic version of a certificate of title.

 Limits and Unknowns